(1) This section establishes requirements for packaging,

 (1) The requirements of this section apply to any licensee

-authorized by a specific or general license issued by the agency to
+authorized by a specific or general license issued by the department

-receive, possess, use, or transfer radioactive material, if the licensee
+to receive, possess, use, or transfer radioactive material, if the

-delivers that material to a carrier for transport, transports the
+licensee delivers that material to a carrier for transport, transports

-material outside the site of usage as specified in the agency license,
+the material outside the site of usage as specified in the department

-or transports that material on public highways.
-No provision of this
+license, or transports that material on public highways.
+No provision

 (2) Exemptions from the requirements for a license

 in subsection (c) of this section are specified in subsection (f)